What is a Boil Water Notice (BWN)?

 TO: Residents of Palm Bay, Brevard County, Florida, located at the following addresses:

-PREPLANNED SHUT DOWN is scheduled on Wednesday, April 29, 2020.
-Water service to utilities customers at the above-mentioned addresses will be experiencing low pressure and shut off due to corrective maintenance to replace a broken valve.
-Service to these customers will be temporarily shut down beginning at approximately 8:00 A.M. and will be restored after all work is complete.
+On Tuesday, March 31, 2020 water service to utilities customer at the above-mentioned address was shut down due to replacement of a water valve.
+Service to this address will be shut down at approximately 8:30 a.m. and will be restored when work is complete.

 Therefore, as a precaution, we advise that all water used for drinking, cooking, making ice, brushing teeth, or washing dishes be boiled.
 A rolling boil of one minute is sufficient.
-Additionally, bottled water may be used as an alternative.
+Bottled water may be used as an alternative.

 Register to receive Boil Water Notices